This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 Image of Fidelity's logo versus Vanguard's logo.
 Deciding between FXAIX vs VOO comes down to the investor's desire to invest via a Fidelity broker mutual fund or not.
 Non-Fidelity brokerage customers should choose VOO.This article compares FXAIX vs VOO — Fidelity’s S&P 500 Index Mutual Fund (FXAIX) and Vanguard’s S&P 500 ETF (VOO).

-Both are passively managed index funds, popular with passive investors looking for near-market returns instead of risk-free high yield savings accounts.
+Both are passively managed index funds, popular with passive investors looking for near-market returns.

 Index mutual funds and exchange-traded funds (ETFs) track market indexes, such as the Dow Jones Industrial Average or the Russell 2000.